 LESSON #8: MOVEMENT IS MY MEDICINE.
 WHAT’S YOURS?

-I learned that sitting on my ass for 12 hours a day meditating is not something that I care to do often.
+Sitting on my ass for 12 hours a day meditating is not something that I care to do often.
 It actually made me a little depressed.
 I was craving movement.
 I wanted to climb the rocks out in the desert, I wanted to bear crawl in the sand, I wanted to pick heavy stuff up and put it down, I wanted to run, jump, and do handstands.

 Movement is my medicine.
 It makes me feel good.
 It relieves stress.
 It’s a form of meditation and flow for me.